-Termites consume wood from the inside out.
+Termites are wood-boring insects that consume wood from the inside out.
 They create tiny tunnels, also known as galleries, as they eat.
 These galleries typically run parallel to the wood grain and cause significant weakening.

 You might not see the damage on wooden wall framing or floors.
 But the moment you touch hollowed wood, you’ll notice the difference.